 All of the above need access to large amounts of data at the individual transaction Level.
 The Corporate Finance function within the Bank then makes end of day adjustments to reconcile all of this data up and these adjustments need to be cascaded back to the source systems down to the individual transaction or classes of transaction levels.

 These applications are then typically deployed on clusters of bare metal servers that are not particularly suited to portability, automated provisioning, patching & management.
 In short, nothing that can automatically be moved over at a moment’s notice.
 These applications also work on legacy proprietary technology platforms that do not lend themselves to flexible & a DevOps style of development.

 Finally, there is always need for statistical frameworks to make adjustments to customer transactions that somehow need to get reflected back in the source systems.
 All of these frameworks need to have access to and an ability to work with terabtyes (TBs) of data.

-Each of above mentioned risk work streams has corresponding data sets, schemas & event flows that they need to work with, with different temporal needs for reporting as some need to be run a few times in a day (e.g. Traded Credit Risk), some daily (e.g. Market Risk) and some end of the week (e.g Enterprise Credit Risk)
+Each of above mentioned risk work streams has corresponding data sets, schemas & event flows that they need to work across.
+They also have different temporal needs for reporting.
+Some need to be run a few times in a day (e.g. Traded Credit Risk), some daily (e.g. Market Risk) and some end of the week (e.g Enterprise Credit Risk)